RBerliner/Milone-DepthSensor/README.md

 ![picture 2](images/Calibration.png)

 The sensor appears to be basically insensitive for the bottom 1" of the device.
-AFter that, it fits a linear model of decreasing resistance where the fluid level height x is given by:
+After that, it fits a linear model of decreasing resistance where the fluid level height x is given by:

 ##       x = (1385 - R)/140 - 1.